paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: Xanthe H.
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Emergency call out for a leaking stop tap under the sink.
+Ady was quick to arrive and fixed it in no time.
+Very friendly and professional and reasonably priced.
+Would definitely recommend {{<company>}} and will return if needs be.
+Thanks again Ady!